 Use good camera quality for capturing your images.
-Use a camera lens that at least captures images at 12 megapixels.
+Use a camera lens that at least captures photos at 12 megapixels.

-If you do not have a good camera, then use your iPhone for photography.
-But, no matter what, don’t use a poor quality camera as the results can’t be worth selling online.
+If you do not have a good camera, use your iPhone for photography.
+But, no matter what, don’t use a poor-quality camera, as the results aren’t worth selling online.

 3. Photo Editing

-I prefer hiring image editing service providers for saving your precious time and money.
+I prefer hiring image editing service providers to save your precious time and money.
 Just think about it – you can never settle by clicking just one image of one thing.
-If you click 10 images of each thing then it’d be 500 images of just 50 things.
+If you click ten pictures of each thing, it’d be 500 images of just 50 items.
 You can get all these 500 images edited within half an hour!